wordpress-connector-for-mobilizon/connector-mobilizon/README.md

 More details can be found in the [WordPress Plugin Directory](https://wordpress.org/plugins/connector-mobilizon/).

-The current changelog can be under [source/changelog.txt](source/changelog.txt).
+The current changelog can be found under [source/changelog.txt](source/changelog.txt).

 ## Development